geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-11/meeting-transcript.md

 What other stuff?
 Well, then you can jit the optimizer separately.
 Okay.

 ##### **Sieds Lykles** [[00:11:18](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=678)]
-So you have the jit in the front, the jit in the back, and then...
+So you have the jit in the front, the jit in the back, and then..

 ##### **Geohot** [[00:11:22](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=682)]
 Then you just have a for loop in Python, which calls that jit in mini-batch a hundred times, or however many times you're calling it.
 And then you have another jit-ed thing that's the optimizer.
 Okay.
 Yeah.
 Maybe.
 Oh, yeah, yeah, no. Whoa, whoa, whoa.
 It's going to take absolutely forever to schedule and stuff if you try to run all the mini-batches